Skip to main content

 });

 createPluginConfig handles everything: externalising shared dependencies (React, TanStack Query, the SDK), ESM output format, asset copying, and dev server auto-connect.
-The vite option lets you add extra Vite config like Tailwind.
+The vite option lets you add extra Vite config like Tailwind and React.

 src/ui/index.tsx